Enhanced cooperation: European Public Prosecutor

+The European Commission adopted a decision the 10 July 2026 confirming Hungary's participation in the EPPO, following Hungary's request to join it in May 2026.
+As the last two non-participating member states, Denmark and Ireland, have opt-outs from the Area of freedom, security and justice policy area, the EPPO Regulation ceased to be an act adopted under enhanced cooperation became fully part of the EU acquis.
+As a result, any future member state acceding to the European Union will be required to participate in the EPPO.

 Other arrangements between European Union member states

 A number of other agreements between a subset of EU member states to deepen integration have been concluded outside the framework of EU law.
 Some of these have subsequently been replaced by EU regulations, such as the Brussels Convention and the Rome Convention.
 The European Commission proposed in July 2015 to also integrate the Euro Plus Pact, European Fiscal Compact and the Single Resolution Fund into EU law by June 2017, while planning for the European Stability Mechanism to make the same transition by 2025.

 Permanent Structured Cooperation in Defence

 The European Defence Initiative was a proposal for enhanced European Union defence cooperation presented by France, Germany, Belgium and Luxembourg in Brussels on 29 April 2003, before the extension of the coverage of the enhanced cooperation procedure to defence matters.
 The Treaty of Lisbon added the possibility for "those Member States whose military capabilities fulfill higher criteria and which have made more binding commitments to one another in this area with a view to the most demanding missions [to] establish permanent structured cooperation within the Union framework".

 Those states shall notify their intention to the Council and to the High Representative.
 The Council then adopts, by qualified majority a decision establishing permanent structured cooperation and determining the list of participating Member States.
 Any other member state, that fulfills the criteria and wishes to participate, can join the PSCD following the same procedure, but in the voting for the decision will participate only the states already part of the PSCD.
 If a participating state no longer fulfills the criteria a decision suspending its participation is taken by the same procedure as for accepting new participants, but excluding the concerned state from the voting procedure.
 If a participating state wishes to withdraw from PSCD it just notifies the Council to remove it from the list of participants.
 All other decisions and recommendations of the Council concerning PSCD issues unrelated to the list of participants are taken by unanimity of the participating states.

 The criteria established in the PSCD Protocol are the following: